tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_4.md

 (lesson_2_4)=
 # Job submission
-Most of the commands that we use to submit, alter, and delete jobs in the queue start with the letter q.
+Most of the commands that we use to submit, alter, and delete jobs in the queue start with the letter `q`.
 Let's try to perform some basic tasks related to job submission.

 ## Practice 9
 Check the available cluster nodes and who is currently using them.